Viborg HK

-Viborg HK (Viborg Håndbold Klub) is a Danish handball club from Viborg.
+Viborg HK (Viborg Håndbold Klub) is a Danish professional handball club from Viborg.
 The club has many teams for both women and men, but especially the professional women's team is one of the most successful in Danish and European handball since the beginning of the 1990s.
 This team currently competes in the women's Danish Women's Handball League.

 The women's team have won a total of 14 Danish Championships (all-time record), ten Danish Cup Championships (ranking second in all-time Cup trophies behind FIF), three Women's EHF Cup Championships (all-time record), and three EHF Women's Champions League Championships (ranking fifth in all-time Champions League trophies).
 They are also two-time winners of the now cancelled tournament EHF Champions Trophy and one-time winner of the EHF Women's Cup Winners' Cup.

 They won the EHF Women's Champions League in the 2009/2010 season and won the second time in a row.
 They also held the title in the 2005–2006 season.

 They have a local rivalry with fellow Midtjylland team Ikast Håndbold.